White-browed treecreeper: Taxonomy and evolution

 The white-browed treecreeper (Climacteris affinis) is one of 7 species of Australo-Papuan endemic treecreepers (Family: Climacteridae).
 Prior to the development of molecular diagnostic techniques, the relationship of Climacteridae to other avian families was long debated.
 Phylogenetic analysis has since revealed the family to be most closely related to bowerbirds and catbirds (Family: Ptilonorhynchidae).
-Together these two families are thought to represent one of the most ancient linages of ‘songbirds’ (oscines, suborder Passeri), diverging early during the rise and radiation of oscines in Australia.
+Together these two families are thought to represent one of the most ancient lineages of 'songbirds' (oscines, suborder Passeri), diverging early during the rise and radiation of oscines in Australia.
 The further split between Climacteridae and Ptilonorhynchidae is estimated to have occurred 58.7-35.2 million years ago.

 Within Climacteridae, two genera are recognised Climacteris and Cormobates.
 Molecular analysis estimates the divergence between genera to have occurred during the Eocene-early-Miocene period.
 This estimate is further supported by the recovery of fossils referred to both genera within early Miocene deposits in Queensland, Australia.
 These ancient fossils all exhibit morphological features associated with scansorial (tree-trunk climbing), the primary mode of locomotion used during foraging by all extant species.
 The presence of these features suggest this foraging strategy to have evolved early within the family's evolutionary history.

-The genus name ‘Climacteris’ is derived from the Greek term meaning ‘the rung of a ladder’, and refers to the groups tree-trunk climbing habits.
-The species name ‘affinis’, Latin for 'allied', refers to the species resemblance to the red-browed treecreeper (Climacteris erythrops).
+The genus name 'Climacteris' is derived from the Greek term meaning 'the rung of a ladder', and refers to the groups tree-trunk climbing habits.
+The species name 'affinis', Latin for 'allied', refers to the species resemblance to the red-browed treecreeper (Climacteris erythrops).